What is a Phototransistor?

 A phototransistor is essentially the same as a common transistor, but it can work in two different ways:

-- As a common transistor.
-Using the base current (IB)
+- As a common transistor, using the base current (IB)

 Phototransistor = photodiode + Transistor

-The phototransistor as the photodiode, has a short time response but it can handle much higher current.
+This device as the photodiode, has a short time response.
+But it can handle much higher current.
 The picture show the equivalent circuit.

-Note: ß is the current gain.
+Note: ß is the current gain of the transistor.